batunpc/palpatine/README.md

 ### Dependencies
-CMake is used to confgure the following dependencies, and they will be installed in the `external` directory:
+CMake is used to configure the following dependencies, and they will be installed in the `external` directory:
 - [p-ranav/argparse](https://github.com/p-ranav/argparse) - A single-file header-only C++11 library for parsing command line arguments.
 - [ikalnytskyi/termcolor](https://github.com/ikalnytskyi/termcolor) - A header-only C++ library for printing colored messages to a terminal.
 - [nlohmann/json](https://github.com/nlohmann/json) - JSON for Modern C++.
 Used to parse the config file and generate the static site.